Strength and Conditioning Coach, New Zealand Dance Company

 Master of Sport and Exercise

-There’s nothing she doesn’t love about her job, says AUT sport and recreation alumna Erin Bowerman who is now a strength and conditioning coach at the prestigious Royal Ballet School in London.
+There’s nothing she doesn’t love about her job except that she’d like to do more of it, says AUT sport and recreation alumna Erin Bowerman who has created a first of its kind strength and conditioning coach role for the New Zealand Dance Company – our nation’s leading contemporary dance company.

-“I love fostering student enjoyment of strength and conditioning.
-It’s very rewarding to provide students with tools that will not only help them nurture their bodies and make them stronger, fitter and even better performers than they already are, but also provide them with some sense of control within their training, particularly around injury management.”
+“I enjoy fostering the dancers’ enjoyment of strength and conditioning.
+It’s very rewarding to provide dancers with tools that will not only help them nurture their bodies and make them stronger, fitter and even better performers than they already are, but also provide them with some sense of control within their gruelling schedules, particularly around injury management.”

 The foundation for success

-Her Master of Sport and Exercise from AUT has given her the perfect foundation for her role at the Royal Ballet School in London, says Erin.
+Her Master of Sport and Exercise from AUT has given her the perfect foundation for her role at the New Zealand Dance Company, says Erin.

-“On a day-to-day basis I of course use the technical and theoretical underpinnings of my degree in my work with the students.
+“On a day-to-day basis with the dancers I of course use the technical and theoretical underpinnings of my degree in my work.
 However, I often feel it’s the lessons and values that were instilled in me from the AUT culture – like adaptability, versatility and the importance of never being afraid to face change – that I’m using most to help the industry I’m so passionate about move forward.”

 As part of her master’s degree, she was also fortunate enough to link her research to a project at the Australian Ballet School on injuries in young elite ballet dancers, she says.

 “Without a doubt, had I not chosen to study at AUT, I wouldn’t have had the opportunity to be part of the research at the Australian Ballet School.
-This allowed me to follow my dream route of study, and ultimately put me on the path I am currently on.”
+This allowed me to follow my dream route of study, and ultimately put me on the path I’m currently on.”

 Innovative and open-minded